Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/HashChangeListener.md

 ## Usage

-HashChangeListener is **not** used directly as an element type.
-Instead, it is automatically triggered when you use `on: "hashchange"` in any action.
+HashChangeListener should **not** be used directly in the RjBuild.
+The Reactive-JSON engine will use it automatically when you use `on: "hashchange"` in any action.
 The system automatically adds this component to listen for hash changes globally.

 ## Properties